mperez259/SDP/README.md

 # SDP
 clusteredSBC

-First and foremost, this project is for learning linux, K3S, K8S, and Docker.
+Purpose: First and foremost, this project is for learning linux, K3S, K8S, and Docker.
 Hopefully I can turn it into something useful.

 -Acquired Rpi-5's for clustering through Kubernetes K3S on standard 64-bit OS.